Zuoqiu-Yingyi/siyuan-plugin-custom-block/public/README.md

       * When enabled, this plugin will attempt to connect to the Jupyter service
       * When disabled, all sessions created by this plugin will be interrupted and disconnected from the Jupyter service
+    * `Language service call delay`

+      * The delay time when calling Jupyter kernel language service to retrieve <kbd>contextual help</kbd> and <kbd>code suggestions</kbd>.
+      * Unit: milliseconds
+      * After entering text in a code cell, there is a certain delay before calling the Jupyter kernel language service.

+        * The language service requires support from the corresponding Jupyter kernel session.
+        * Currently supported language services:

+          * Retrieve and update the content of the <kbd>Jupyter contextual help</kbd> sidebar.
+          * Display code suggestion list.
   * Server settings

     * `Jupyter Server URL`